FaizMogal/linux-fundamentals-forensics/README.md

 Quick Summary:

-I learned a lot and strengthened my skills with linux-fundamentals-forensics......I learned about :  - file-manipulation
+I learned a lot and strengthened my skills with linux-fundamentals-forensics,

+ # I learned about :
+- file-manipulation
 - network-cmds
-                                                                                                     -user-permission
-                                                                                                     -disk-usage
+- user-permission
+- disk-usage